Allen Robinson

-Allen Bernard Robinson II (born August 24, 1993) is an American professional football wide receiver.
+Allen Bernard Robinson II (born August 24, 1993) is an American former professional football wide receiver in the National Football League (NFL).
 He played college football for the Penn State Nittany Lions, earning first-team All-American honors in 2013.
 Robinson was selected by the Jacksonville Jaguars of the National Football League (NFL) in the second round of the 2014 NFL draft.
 He played for the Jaguars for four seasons, before signing with the Chicago Bears in 2018.
 Robinson has also played for the Los Angeles Rams, Pittsburgh Steelers, and Detroit Lions.

 Early life

 Robinson was born in Detroit, Michigan.
 He attended St. Mary's Preparatory, where he played on the football team.
 In his senior season, he led the Eaglets to the Division 3 State Championship, where they lost 35–27 to East Grand Rapids High School.
 He was a teammate of former Penn State quarterback Rob Bolden.
 In addition to football, Robinson was a competitor for the St. Mary's Preparatory track and field team.
 Robinson committed to Penn State on November 29, 2010, after being recruited by Penn State assistant coach Ron Vanderlinden.
 He had also received offers from Minnesota, Buffalo, and Toledo.